Self-Advocacy for Adults with Disabilities

 - Serving on boards, committees, and workgroups

-To learn more about self-advocacy at Merrick, please contact Travis Sundberg at TravisS@MerrickInc.org.
+To learn more about the self-advocacy program at Merrick, please contact our Self-Advocacy Facilitator Travis Sundberg at TravisS@MerrickInc.org.